 - Builders will need to pay more attention to the wishes of consumers and clients.
 This can include the layout of a building, the type of installations used and the finish-off.

-The law to improve quality in the construction sector is expected to come into effect on 1 January 2022.
+The law to improve quality in the construction sector (Wet kwaliteitsborging voor het bouwen, Wkb) will come into effect at the same time as the Environmental and Planning Act (Omgevingswet) on 1 January 2024 for new buildings.